hoopdad/hoopdad.github.io/docs/ai/_posts/2025-10-20-Safe-AI-with-Guardrails-and-OpenAI.md

 ---
 layout: post
-title:  "Safe AI with Guardrails.ai and OpenAI on Azure - Part 1"
+title:  "Safe AI using Guardrails - Part 1"
 ---

 This is the first part of a pair of articles about AI Safety and ways to mitigate some kinds of risks of Large Language Model (LLM) responses.
 The intent is to share the concept of Safe AI and some simple techniques for solution implementors to greatly reduce risks of using AI to solve core problems.
-This post describes "why Safe AI" and a subsequent post will demonstrate a proof of concept.
+This post describes "why Safe AI" and subsequent posts will demonstrate proofs of concept.

 ## Is AI Safe?